jeremenichelli/personal-site/posts/2015-05-25-why-nobody-knows-about-box-sizing.md

 <div class="box"></div>
 ```

 Last time, what's the width of the element?
-Yes, now the element is **100px** wide!
+Yes, now the element is _100px_ wide!

 If you think about it, this behavior makes more sense than the default one.
 After the release of the CSS1 specification, developers and designers complained a lot about how painful it was to code a layout with this being the standard.
-Jeff Kaufman wrote <a href="http://www.jefftk.com/p/the-revenge-of-the-ie-box-model" target="_blank">a nice post about this story</a>.
+Jeff Kaufman wrote [a nice post](//www.jefftk.com/p/the-revenge-of-the-ie-box-model) about this story.

 ## What's the trend?